sequana/sequana_pipetools/README.rst

     repositories.
 A `cookie cutter <https://github.com/sequana/sequana_pipeline_template>`_
     ease the creation of scuh pipelines

-That way, we could change a pipeline without the need to update Sequana, and vice-versa.
-This was already a great jump ahead.
-Yet, some tools reprensented here by the *pipetools* box were required by all pipelines.
-This was mostly for providing user interface, sanity check of input data, etc. This was moving fast with new pipelines added every month.
-To make the pipelines and Sequana more modular, we decided to create a pure Python library that would make the pipelines even more independent as shown in **Fig3**.
-We called it **sequana_pipetools**.
+However, certain tools, such as those used for user interface and input data sanity checks, were required by all pipelines, as depicted by the pipetools box in the figure.
+As new pipelines were being added every month, we aimed to make the pipelines and Sequana more modular.
+Consequently, we created a pure Python library known as **sequana_pipetools**, as shown in **Fig. 3**, to make the pipelines even more autonomous.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/new.png
     :scale: 40%

     **Figure 3** New Sequana framework.
-The library itself with the core, the bioinformatics tools is now independent of the pipelines.
-Besides, the pipetools library provide common tools to all pipelines to help in their creation/management.
-For instance, common parser for options.
+The library contains the core and bioinformatics tools and is now distinct from  the pipelines.
+Additionally, the sequana_pipetools library supplies common tools to assist in the creaton and management of all pipelines, such as shared parser for options.

-and finally, we dropped the rules/ available in Sequana to build an independent package with a set of Snakemake
-wrappers: These wrappers available on https://github.com/sequana/sequana-wrappers have also the advantage of being tested through continuous integration.
+Finally, we dropped the rules/ available in Sequana to build an independent package with a set of Snakemake wrappers.
+These wrappers are available on https://github.com/sequana/sequana-wrappers and have also the advantage of being tested through continuous integration.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/wrappers.png
     :scale: 40%

     **Figure 3** New Sequana framework 2021.
 The library itself with the core, the bioinformatics tools is now fully independent of the pipelines.

 Installation